Steinberger

 Steinberger is a series of distinctive electric guitars and bass guitars, designed and originally manufactured by Ned Steinberger.
-The name "Steinberger" can be used to refer to either the instruments themselves or the company that originally produced them.
-Although the name has been applied to a variety of instruments, it is primarily associated with a minimalist "headless" design of electric basses and guitars.
+The name is primarily associated with a minimalist "headless" design of electric basses and guitars.

 History

 The first Steinberger basses were produced in 1979 in Brooklyn, New York by Ned Steinberger alone.
 While attempting to source materials in an industrial area of New York City, he visited Lane Marine, a lifeboat builder, where he met with Bob Young, an engineer with deep knowledge of carbon fiber.
-Though Young was more than twice Steinberger's age and had no experience with musical instruments, he joined forces with Steinberger after getting great feedback from his son, Gary Young, a recording engineer and the original drummer for Pavement, who took to the instrument and understood the appeal of its construction.
-A company, Steinberger Sound, was duly set up to manufacture the basses and later the guitars on a larger scale at Newburgh, New York.
+Though Young was more than twice Steinberger's age and had no experience with musical instruments, he joined forces with Steinberger after getting positive feedback about the instrument from his musician sons who tried it, Rory Young and Gary Young.

+A company, Steinberger Sound, was set up to manufacture the basses and later the guitars on a larger scale at Newburgh, New York.
 The company was eventually sold to Gibson in 1987, although Steinberger remained part of the company for some time.
 Gibson still retains rights over the "Steinberger" name, precluding Ned Steinberger from calling his new instruments "Steinbergers".
 Ned Steinberger has operated a company called "NS Design" since 1990 and produces electric violin family instruments: double basses, cellos, viola, violin.
-Their instruments have been described as "innovative".
-An NS Bass Guitar (headless) was added later to the production line.
+An NS Bass Guitar was added later to the production line.

-With changing musical fashions and the complex manufacturing and inordinately high prices putting off buyers and producer alike, Gibson stopped selling Steinberger guitars in the mid-1990s.
-Enthusiasm for the instruments has now revived to a sufficient extent that they are again being produced and sold, although the newer versions share few commonalities with the original "Newburgh" designs.
-The latest Gibson/Steinberger line, known collectively as the Synapse line, are produced in South Korea.
-This comprises two guitar models and one bass guitar model.
-The new instruments are part wood and part graphite composite, and are not interchangeable with the original Steinberger guitars.
-The two guitar models most resemble the original Steinbergers with rectangular bodies only slightly larger than the originals.
-One of the guitar models, the Trans Scale model, features a longer than average scale length and a built-in adjustable capo.
-By moving the capo closer to the end of the neck, one can play notes lower than standard guitar tuning without having to detune.
-By not forcing guitarists to detune to play lower notes, the Trans Scale allows guitarists to maintain consistent tone while playing in a lower-than-standard range.
+With changing musical fashions, complex manufacturing, and high prices putting off buyers and producers, Gibson stopped selling Steinberger guitars in the mid-1990s.
+Enthusiasm for the instruments later returned, leading to the instruments being sold again, although the newer versions share few commonalities with the original "Newburgh" designs.

+Steinberger Spirit, a low-end line of all-wood guitars and basses, was introduced in 1992 and has been in production since, with occasional interruptions.
+Steinberger Synapse was introduced in 2006 and consisted of two guitars and one bass guitar model.
+Synapse was manufactured in South Korea for several years before production ended.
+As of 2026, only Steinberger Spirit guitars and basses are in production, having been manufactured for longer than any other model.